jflamy/owlcms4/docs/Virtual.md

 1. Install owlcms in the cloud.
 See [Cloud Installation of owlcms](Cloud)
 2. Install publicresults in the cloud.
 Configure the secret key used for updating.
 See [Cloud Installation of publicresults](Remote).
 Note the site URL you selected, and copy the secret key.
 3. Configure the cloud-based owlcms to send its updates to publicresults (configure the site URL and secret key noted in the previous step.
-See [Connect owlcms to publicresults](RunPublicResults)
+See [Connect owlcms to publicresults](ConfigPublicResults)
-4. Test the setup.
-   1. Connect the announcer to the cloud-based owlcms and start a group.
-   2. Connect a remote gym to the publicresults application.